eurusik/ngx-autofocus/README.md

 ### Compatibility

 This library is compatible with Angular 18.0.0 and above.
-It uses modern Angular features including the new Input API introduced in Angular 18.
+It uses modern Angular features including the standalone components architecture and the new Input API introduced in Angular 18.

 ## 🚀 Quick Start